Number of sportspeople seeking help for gambling addiction has increased, says Sporting Chance CEO Colin Bland

 As well as the rise in Sporting Chance's gambling addiction cases, Bland said in an open letter last month there had also been an increase in requests from professionals for more education on gambling.

-Although it can be done online, Bland told Sky Sports News the most effective form of education is in the form of face-to-face contact, which has not been possible during the pandemic.
+Although it can be done online, Bland told Sky Sports News the most effective form of education is face-to-face contact, which has not been possible during the pandemic.

 "I think one of the other effects of the pandemic and one of the impacts we've seen is access to players," Bland said.